Suns drain 21 3-pointers, beat Raptors 123-115 - WHIZ News

 Raptors: Forward Aron Baynes returned to the desert after playing last season with the Suns.
 He averaged a career-high 11.5 points per game last season, playing particularly well early in the season when Ayton was out because of a 25-game suspension.
 Baynes finished with no points and five rebounds in 13 minutes. … Lowry was hit in the face during the fourth quarter while trying to defend Ayton.
 Officials reviewed the play but said no “hostile act” occurred.
 Lowry stayed down for a minute but returned to the game.

-Suns: Guard Cameron Payne tied a career-high with 10 assists. … Deandre Ayton had 11 points and 16 rebounds. … The Suns shot 22 of 24 on free throws. … Paul had 12 points and eight assists.
+Suns: Deandre Ayton had 11 points and 16 rebounds. … The Suns shot 22 of 24 on free throws. … Paul had 12 points and eight assists.

 UP NEXT